0xSiO/merge/README.md

 # merge

-Merge audio files into a single MP3 file, with chapters and optional cover art.
+Merge audio files into a single MP3 file, with chapters and optional metadata.

 ## Usage